meerasndr/paperfoo.com/content/posts/list-of-papers-draft.md

 27. Performance evolution of Linux’s core operations
 28. Fast, Interactive Origami Simulation using GPU Computation
 29. Quicksort
+30. A Method for the Construction of Minimum-redundancy codes - Huffman
-30. RAFT: Recurrent All-Pairs Field Transforms for Optical Flow
+31. RAFT: Recurrent All-Pairs Field Transforms for Optical Flow
+32.
+33.
+34.
+35. Curvature and Creases: A primer on Paper (David Huffman)